-Developing Microservices APIs with Python teaches you practical techniques for designing successful microservices with APIs that are easy to understand, consume, and maintain.
+Microservice APIs teaches you practical techniques for designing successful microservices with APIs that are easy to understand, consume, and maintain.
 Inside you’ll learn strategies for successful API integrations, how to avoid tight coupling, implement services with clear boundaries, manage cloud deployments, and handle microservices security.

 Service decomposition strategies for microservices

 Documentation-driven development for APIs

 Swagger/OpenAPI specification for REST APIs and Schema Definition Language for GraphQL APIs

 Standard Python web applications, such as those you’d typically build with Django or Flask, can be hard to scale and maintain when built as monoliths.
 Microservices design makes it possible to isolate key features and functionality as independently written and maintained services.
 To take advantage of this more resilient architecture, you need to learn the patterns, frameworks, and tools that make Python-based microservices easy to build and manage.

 about the book

 Microservice APIs shares successful strategies and techniques for designing Microservices systems, with a particular emphasis on creating easy-to-consume APIs.
 You’ll benefit from author Jose Haro Peralta’s years of experience experimenting with microservices architecture, dodging pitfalls and learning from mistakes he’s made.